Karaborg/My-Docker-Notes/README.md

 > We can also use `install` like this: `docker run -it -v "<absolutePathOfProject>:/app" <imageName> install express --save`.
 And since the container will stop each time, we also need to do this commands one by one.

 ## Using Docker Compose
-At the example above, we had to use multiple run commands.
+In the example above, we had to use multiple run commands.
 We can also set a docker-compose for that.

 Add a `docker-compose.yaml` file and type the run commands, which will be like this:
 ```